PEOPLEFIRST

 How a different kind of coalition happens.

-Founded by Daniel Darting and Camille Harding alongside seven Colorado member organizations, PFBHA exists to build the durable policy this state actually needs.
+Founded by Daniel Darting and Camille Harding alongside Colorado member organizations, the People First Alliance exists to build the dependable policy Colorado needs.
 Cross-sector by design.
 Person-centered by intent.
 Transparent about the work.

 Read the full story